-NOJI is excited to host our fourth annual "BubbleQ" fundraiser, featuring premium champagnes from Glazer's Distributors of Louisiana and "Haute Cuisine Barbecue" cooked up by New Orleans' finest restaurants and chefs.
-2012 Photo Gallery, 2011 Photo Gallery, 2010 Photo Gallery
+NOJI hosts an annual "BubbleQ" fundraiser, featuring premium champagnes from Glazer's Distributors of Louisiana and "Haute Cuisine Barbecue" cooked up by New Orleans' finest restaurants and chefs.
+2013 Photo Gallery, 2012 Photo Gallery, 2011 Photo Gallery, 2010 Photo Gallery

 SATURDAY MUSIC SCHOOL (SMS)

 Spearheaded by NOJI in 2009, Saturday Music School’s mission is to support and redefine music education in New Orleans by offering a free, comprehensive and diverse music education experience to our city’s youth.
 SMS is designed for students, ages 8 to 17, currently enrolled in 17 schools in the Greater New Orleans area.
 Each semester, the program offers ensemble and small group instruction in Jazz band, strings, piano, and voice.
 Each ensemble's curriculum is developed to encompass history, theory and performance techniques in Jazz, Classical and World Music.
 Throughout the year, student ensembles are featured in recitals and local festivals and events.

 Auditions: Saturday, January 25th, 9-10am

 Contact Katie DeBruhl for information, email@example.com or 504.913.0575.